kxs-codes/zalk/documentation/guides/full-connection.md

     participant Postgresql

-   App ->> StudentController: Sends a POST response after receiving trigger (e.g button) StudentController ->> Postgresql: Sends a request to the backend and update tables Postgresql --> StudentController: Fetches latest data and Sends a confirmation StudentController --> App: Displays confirmation by updating table
+   App ->> StudentController: Sends a POST response after receiving trigger (e.g button) StudentController ->> Postgresql: Sends a request to the database and update Postgresql <<->> StudentController: Sends a request to the database and update tables StudentController --> App: Displays confirmation by updating table

 ```